Erwin von Busse

 Erwin von Busse also known as Granand or Erwin von Busse-Granand (12 January 1885 – 10 April 1939) was a German writer, painter, theater director, art historian and art critic.
 His 1920 short story collection Das erotische Komödiengärtlein—literally "Erotic Comedy Garden"—featured stories exploring erotic male relationships, which lead to it being banned by courts in both Berlin and Leipzig; it was republished in German in 1993 and in an English translation in 2022 as Berlin Garden of Erotic Delights.
 As a stage director for several years he worked with some of the most prominent figures of his time and directed the 1919 world premiere of James Joyce's drama Exiles.
 He devoted himself to painting in his later years, living in exile in Brazil from 1928 onward.

 Biography

 Early years

 Erwin Oskar Leopold von Busse was born on 12 January 1885 in Magdeburg.
 His parents were Lieutenant Hugo Maximilian von Busse (1855–1922) and his wife Marie Louise Elisabeth Helene née Weste (1861–1935).
 He had a brother Rudolf Maximilian von Busse (1886–1957).
 (Note: Erwin was named for his paternal grandfather and his brother was named for their great-grandfather Rudolf Maximilian von Busse (1783–1864), better known as Maximilian von Busse.)

 Erwin von Busse went to school in Magdeburg and Kiel.
 Beginning in 1898, he attended several military schools, ending with graduation in 1905 from the Prussian military academy in Gross-Lichterfelde.
 He spent the next two years performing his compulsory military service.

-Beginning in 1907, he studied law in Munich, changing to art history in 1909.
+Beginning in 1907, he studied law at the Ludwig-Maximilians-Universität München, changing to art history in 1909.
 In 1912, he interrupted his studies for a trip to Brazil and a sojourn in Paris.